MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

     + Python scripts running in external libraries cannot be managed by SQL Server, leading to resource contention.

 > [!IMPORTANT]
-> After setup is complete, be sure to complete the additional post-configuration steps as described here.
-You must enable SQL Server to use the Python  executable and ensure that SQL Server can run Python jobs on your behalf.
+> After setup is complete, be sure to complete the additional post-configuration steps described in this topic.
+These include enabling SQL Server to use external scripts, and adding accounts required for SQL Server to run Python jobs on your behalf.
-+

 ##  <a name="bkmk_installPythonInDatabase"></a> Step 1: Install Machine Learning Services (In-Database) on SQL Server